LarsEKrueger/hunter-killer/README.md

 disregard for other targets.
 They sometimes trample through big nests and get badly damaged in the process.

 In these situations you have to help the Spidertrons.
-Use the *Spidertron Squae Control* or similar mods to redirect them.
+Use the *Spidertron Squad Control* or similar mods to redirect them.

 The mod *Constructron Continued* is helpful to pave bridges to peninsulas.

-If the pathfinder seems stuck (no activitity from *Killer*s, at least one is planning), issue the command `game.forces['player'].kill_all_units()` in the console window.
+If the pathfinder seems stuck (no activity from *Killer*s, at least one is planning), issue the command `game.forces['player'].kill_all_units()` in the console window.
 This will clear the pathfinder cache.
 Move the continuously planning *Killer* a bit and you should see activity soon.